-The obvious question for us metaphysicians is which qualities are real, and which are mere appearances.
+The obvious question for us metaphysicians is which qualities are real and which are mere appearances.

-As I mentioned in the Hobbes notes, the distinction between the real and merely apparent qualities of objects has come to be known as the primary/secondary distinction.
+As we saw, the distinction between the real and merely apparent qualities of objects has come to be known as the primary/secondary distinction.